 For this guide, we looked for comfortable, waterproof rain pants offered in a variety of sizes.
 We first spoke with an outdoor gear expert and experienced thru-hiker to get a sense for what features matter most in a pair of rain pants.
 Then, we read through hundreds of REI customer reviews on dozens of rain pants sold by REI, eventually narrowing down our list to the most positively reviewed rain pants for hiking and cycling.

 Next, we ordered nine pairs of rain pants each, for two testers.
 One tester was a 5’3” woman with a petite build.
 The other was a 6’3” man with a fairly thin profile.
 We took those rain pants on several rainy day hikes in the Pacific Northwest.
 We also spritzed the pants with water to see how the moisture beaded off or soaked in, washed the pants (according to their specific directions) at our local laundromat to see how durable and quick drying they were, weighed them and wore them on several bike commutes through sopping-wet Seattle streets.
-After all of this testing, we chose the following two options as the best rain pants of 2018 and 2019 currently in-stock and available on REI.com.
+After all of this testing, we chose the following two options as the best rain pants of 2019 currently in-stock and available on REI.com.

 The Best Rain Pants for Hiking

 Waterproofing Type: 2.5-layer REI Elements waterproof breathable laminate